 - Be on time

 - Get a haircut and be clean-shaven

 - Dress to impress.
-Wear a dark suit with a subtle tie
+Wear a dark suit with a subtle tie (blue, black, or gray)

 - Avoid using any strong colognes or perfumes

 - Be enthusiastic, make eye contact, give a firm handshake, and smile when greeted or spoken to

 - Be truthful.
 They are trained professionals and will find out if you are being deceptive

 - Bring multiple copies of your resume (1 for each interviewer if applicable)

 - Rehearse answering potential questions (make flashcards and bring them with you)